Heavy Recovery Hazmat Cleanup Log Automation: Killing the $7,500 Denied Insurance Line Leak

 Step 4: Build the PDF Spill Log template

 Use a document generation tool like Google Docs or PDF.co inside Make.
-Map the variables from Jobber into your template:
+Map the variables from GoHighLevel into your template:

 - Job Number